 These features can create a catalog overview page that displays a thumbnail of each product category, as well as it is ideal for creating a featured products section, a filtering price slider, and much more.

-What’s more, it allows you to display the product image in a gorgeous lightbox gallery for your customers to view.
+It allows you to display the product image in a gorgeous lightbox gallery for your customers to view.
 This plugin is an attractive choice because it will enable you to show your product anywhere on your page.

 To top it off, the eCommerce Product Catalog supports SEO-friendly rich snippets and automatically generates product feeds.
 This plugin also allows you to use shortcodes to create multi-level product categories.